deivisonresende/serverless-certificate-generator/README.md

 ### Verify a certificate

-This function has a single responsibility to validate certificates.
+This function has a single responsibility to verify certificates.

 You can be call this service by  HTTP request  made on the provisioned API Gateway REST API `/generateCertificate/{id}` route with `GET` method.